tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 ```
 # You need '-v /dev/ttyUSB0:/dev/ttyUSB0' to map your HW port into a container: eg ttyUSB0
 ```

-- 'systemctl': When turning a app into a service we need 'systemctl' , as part of systemd.
+- `systemctl`: When turning a app into a service we need `systemctl`, as part of `systemd`.
 I read that it is possible but not recommended since it is a part of the Linux kernel and is therefore deliberately not made avilable in containers.

 ### 3.1 Testing your Serial Port